jwiegley/parsec-free/README.md

-Welcome to parsec-free, a deep-embedding of the Parsec API, to allow for comprehensive debugging and analysis of Parsec-style parsers.
+Welcome to `parsec-free`, a deep-embedding of the Parsec API, to allow for comprehensive debugging and analysis of Parsec-style parsers.

 To use it, simply replace your dependency on `parsec` with `parsec-free`.